thekotori/justRTP/README.md

 **JustRTP** is developed and maintained with care by **kotori**.

-This plugin is open-source software, licensed under the MIT License.
+This plugin is open-source software, licensed under the CC BY-NC-SA 4.0 License

 ---